 The dollar amount of the monetary thank-you is based on the student’s year of study; undergraduate notetakers will receive $25 per credit hour, graduate notetakers will receive $50 per credit hour.
 The method for payment will depend on the student’s enrollment status (school) and citizenship/residency status – please see below.

 - Method of Payment

 - Homewood ODS: Homewood notetakers who are enrolled in the class, will receive a monetary thank-you through Petty Cash Voucher.
 Homewood is the only campus with a cash window.
-Should it be necessary for Homewood to hire a student who is not enrolled in the class (non-volunteer), the position will be posted through Student Employment Services and the student will be hired/paid through University payroll.
+Should it be necessary for Homewood to hire a student who is not enrolled in the class (non-volunteer), the position will be posted through University Experiential Learning and the student will be hired/paid through University payroll.
 Hours will be tracked and entered into CATS.

 - Non-Homewood ODS: Notetakers in all other JHU schools will receive a debit card at the end of the semester, once the course has ended.
 This is regardless of the student’s status in SAP and includes U.S. Citizen, Permanent Resident (LPR) & Resident Alien.

 - Nonresident Alien: The following applies to all JHU schools.
 A monetary “thank you” paid to a non-employee who is a nonresident is subject to withholding and is reportable on Form 1042-S. In order to facilitate this required withholding and reporting, nonresident payments must be processed through University payroll.
-For specific instructions, each school’s ODS should contact their divisional Human Resource Office; for Homewood students, please contact the Office of Student Employment Services.
+For specific instructions, each school’s ODS should contact their divisional Human Resource Office; for Homewood students, please contact the Office of University Experiential Learning.